 Summary The participants will prepare their bundles using flowers, leaves from nature and papers.
-Objectives Participants gather botanical materials such as leaves and flowers to stack within layers of paper for printing.

 Materials Scissors, basket to gather leaves and flowers or any other material from the garden, heavy paper, vinegar solution, basin, strings.
-Duration 30 min

 The instructor will gather the participants around and explain that today they will be making eco printing on paper, it's a form of natural dying where the colours from plant material will be transferred to paper via steaming or boiling.